 The truth is that the Tilney fund is an excellent fund.

-But the graph below shows how a few randomly selected funds on our White List in the same risk category as the Tilney fund beats them on performance.
+But the graph below shows how a few randomly selected funds in the same risk category as the Tilney fund beats them on performance.

 Our funds were also cheaper and so more money stays in our investors’ pockets.